kyma-project/community/guidelines/custom-resource-definitions.md

 - **metadata:name**: Use as a name for the custom resource definition.
 It must use the `{plural-name}.{group}` format and use the values from the **group** and **plural** fields.
 If you do not follow these rules, you receive a validation error when installing the CRD.

 - **spec:group**: The API group should reflect the collection of logically related objects.
-For example, all batch objects, such as Job or ScheduledJob, can belong to the batch API Group, such as `batch.kyma.cx`.
-As best practice, use the fully-qualified domain name of the organization (`kyma.cx`) preceded by a subgroup if necessary, for example `crontab.kyma.cx`.
+For example, all batch objects, such as Job or ScheduledJob, can belong to the batch API Group, such as `batch.kyma-project.io`.
+As best practice, use the fully-qualified domain name of the organization (`kyma-project.io`) preceded by a subgroup if necessary, for example `crontab.kyma-project.io`.
 The group name should reflect a capability-related and not an implementation-related name.
-For example, for eventing use `eventing.kyma.cx` and not `nats.kyma.cx`.
-Avoid prefixing the name with more than a subgroup, like in this example: `user.crontab.kyma.cx`.
+For example, for eventing use `eventing.kyma-project.io` and not `nats.kyma-project.io`.
+Avoid prefixing the name with more than a subgroup, like in this example: `user.crontab.kyma-project.io`.
 If the subgroup consists of multiple words, do not use spaces, hyphens, or CamelCase.

 - **spec:version**: Each API Group can exist in multiple versions.
 Use the version name in the URL, for example `v1alpha1`, `v1beta1`, or `v1`.
 For more details, see the [Consideration](#consideration) section.
 For more information on versioning CRDs, see the [Versioning](#versioning) section.